 The most common time for students to pursue internships is during the summer.
 So, for those applying to summer internships, how early should they start looking?

-I would encourage students who are looking for summer internships to start now (mid-November).
 The traditional rule of thumb is, you want to search for an internship the semester before you’re looking to engage in that opportunity.

 However, different industries have different recruiting timelines.
 Also, some organizations are very large and may only come on your campus once a semester.

-For example, we have employers who have attended our internship fairs and they’re recruiting for their summer interns already.
-That’s because a lot of employers are converting interns into full-time workers.
+A lot of employers are converting interns into full-time workers.
 So, if they can secure interns earlier, then that works better for them.

-So I encourage students to, at the very latest, start the semester before you would like to participate in that opportunity.
+I encourage students to, at the very latest, start the semester before you would like to participate in that opportunity.
 But, you can start looking for those opportunities now.

 You also want to consider the industry.
 For example, for a lot of government agencies, the application period, as well as background checks, can take an extensive amount of time.
 So, sometimes those students have to start applying for those opportunities a year before they’re looking to engage.